jcarpenter/gambier/README.md

 Third-party NPM packages for use by main process are _copied_ (not bundled) into our build by electron-builder, at build time.
 See `"postinstall": "electron-builder install-app-deps",` in package.json.
 NOTE: This script also ensures "...your native dependencies are always matched electron version" ([docs](https://www.electron.build/index.html)).

 What is a main-process only dependency?
-For example, anything that touches the file system (e.g. path, chokidar).
+For example: anything that touches the file system (e.g. path, chokidar).

 To install a new third-party NPM package to be used by main process do the following: